ChristianKoplenig/SMIT/README.md

-# <p align="center">**SMI Tool** </p>
+# <p align="center">**SMIT** </p>
 **<p align='center'> Smart Meter Interface Tool </p>**
-<p align='center'> Conveniently show and update your power usage </p>
+<p align='center'> Download and show your power usage </p>

-## Documentation
-[Modules](https://filedn.eu/liu4e7QL6NoXLInqRT2UAQu/SMIT/index.html)
-[Tests](https://filedn.eu/liu4e7QL6NoXLInqRT2UAQu/tests/index.html)

 ## Intention
-My main motivation for this application is to strengthen my coding skills and learn how to integrate libraries I have not used so far.
-Second it is also a playground for different methods to design a application.
-Third it is meant as a showcase for my coding skills and what I'm playing around with.
+My main motivations for this application is to
+- strengthen my coding skills and learn how to integrate libraries I have not used so far
+- a playground for different methods to design applications
+- showcase for my coding skills and what I'm playing around with.

+My goal is to make data which already exists easy acessible.
+I hope that this data make users aware of their power consumption patterns.
+Maybe some of them will then use this knowledge to **save energy**.

 ## About
 The repository is a static fork of my `in progress` repo.
 I don't plan to update it regularly however if I implement some cool new features in my private repo I may push them to the public fork.

 I'm **very happy** about user input but won't promise anything about implementing it.

-Additionally web scraping is alway messy and if the "Stromnetz Graz" company changes anything at their website I wont promise to fix the scraper.
+Additionally web scraping is always messy and if the "Stromnetz Graz" company changes anything at their website I wont promise to fix the scraper.
 However if I have the personal need for fixing it then I can promise that I will push the fix to the public repository.

+## Usage

+## Documentation
+[Modules](https://filedn.eu/liu4e7QL6NoXLInqRT2UAQu/SMIT/index.html)
+[Tests](https://filedn.eu/liu4e7QL6NoXLInqRT2UAQu/tests/index.html)

 ## Disclaimer
 The password is send in plain text to the login field.
 This is **not good practice**